dmh247365/node_jsnad/README.md

 ```

-But the rejection is not an error object, for that we would need to pass on in:-
+But the rejection is not an error object, for that we would need to pass one in:-

 ```js
 // func.js